universeTeam/codebuff-local/README.md

 ### 7) Use local models (OpenAI-compatible server)

-Run an OpenAI-compatible server locally using CLI Proxy.
+Run an OpenAI-compatible server locally.

 Codebuff expects an OpenAI-compatible API with a `/v1` base URL and a chat completions endpoint: